ranshul/ranshul.github.io/_posts/2016-07-23-microservices.md

 	1. It affects the entire application - reliability lost
 	2. All the servers will be plagued by the same bug.
-	3. Fix is to redeploy - people won't be able to view the Products the page for a while.
+	3. Fix is to redeploy - people won't be able to view the Products page for a while.

 5. In the context of SaaS and cloud, different components may be suited for different types of AWS instances.
 A monolith forces us to stick with one type of instance.